ecovisum/ecovisum-site/content/page_02.md

 The Dashboard engages students in energy-saving initiatives by tracking consumption in over 140 student halls and residences across 14 UK and EU universities, enabling them to set up competitions by showing dynamically-updated <em>leaderboards</em> of energy savings for each competitor.

-The Dasboard automatically processes digital data from your supplier or metering system.
+The Dashboard automatically processes digital data from your supplier or metering system.
 Manual uploads (Excel or CSV) are also enabled.

 ### Costs: